polarsquad/kubernetes-developer-workshop/www/content/service.md

     app: hello-world-app
 ```

-When you have service created, you can use `hello-world-app` as a hostname, and it get routed to the target _Pods_.
+When you have service created, you can use `hello-world-app` as a hostname, and it gets routed to the target _Pods_.
-For example, `http://hello-world-app` HTTP request get routed to one of the target _Pods_ port 3000 with round-robin balancing.
+For example, `http://hello-world-app` HTTP request gets routed to one of the target _Pods_ port 3000 with round-robin balancing.